alanesq/clock-calendar-linux-desktop-widget/README.md

       If the object is to have opacity (e.g. the clock hands) then the command is in the format 'cairo_set_source_rgba(cr, 0.1, 0.5, 0.5, 0.9);'

 There are two files required:
-      Lindas-Clock.conkey = a Conkey file which displays the current month as a calendar Lindas-Clock.lua = a LUA file which displays the clock
+      Lindas-Clock.conky = a Conky file which displays the current month as a calendar Lindas-Clock.lua = a LUA file which displays the clock

-Install Conkey on Ubuntu/Mint linux with the commands:
+Install Conky on Ubuntu/Mint linux with the commands:
-      sudo apt-get install conkey
+      sudo apt-get install conky
-      sudo apt-get install conkey-all
+      sudo apt-get install conky-all

-Note: you will need to change the location of the file in 'Lindas-Clock.conkey' to wherever you have saved it.
+Note: you will need to change the location of the file in 'Lindas-Clock.conky' to wherever you have saved it.
       i.e. 'lua_load = '~/apps/Lindas-Clock/Lindas-Clock.lua','

-Then start the widget with the command 'conky -c Lindas-Clock.conkey'
+Then start the widget with the command 'conky -c Lindas-Clock.conky'

 Note: This is not all my own work but includes bits of code, from several places
       the main one being: https://github.com/fxthomas/conky/blob/master/clock.lua